November 12, 2019

 The legal term used for these types of costs is non-economic damages.
 The term itself fails to show just how significantly pain and suffering can impact an injured person.
 Pain and suffering make it difficult for someone to enjoy life.
 When they are seriously injured in a car accident, they can become depressed, anxious, stressed, and experience damaged relationships and a diminished capacity to perform routine tasks.

 In other words, non-economic damages like pain and suffering also have financial repercussions.
 Fortunately, our legal system accounts for this by allowing an injured person to seek compensation for these types of damages.
-If you are filing a claim, it’s essential that your attorney factors pain and suffering into the amount you’re seeking.
+If you are filing a claim, it’s essential that your attorney factors to pain and suffering into the amount you’re seeking.

 How Much Do You Get for Pain and Suffering?

 How much you get for pain and suffering after a car accident depends on how greatly the crash and injuries have affected your life.
-The greater your suffering, the more you should demand in non-economic damages.
+The greater your suffering, the more you should demand non-economic damages.

 Texas caps the amount of non-economic damages people can seek in certain types of injury claims, but, typically, there is no specific limit on the amount one can seek in personal injury claims related to car accidents.
 In some cases, a person might demand a few thousand dollars in compensation, while someone who has become permanently disabled might demand several hundred thousand dollars, if not more.